 Deciding where to invest your capital is hard work for both novice and experienced investors alike, identifying the market sectors you would like to include in your portfolio first is basic common sense.
-Before you drill down into individual companies which you feel could either be undervalued, or you predict will experience strong growth; you must first decipher which sectors in the marketplace have the most potential to deliver your initial outlay with the best returns (because of course, you want to make bank in the markets).
+Before you drill down into individual companies which you feel could either be undervalued, or you predict will experience strong growth you must first decipher which sectors in the marketplace have the most potential to deliver your initial outlay with the best returns (because of course, you want to make bank in the markets).
 In order to stand a chance of making the highest percentage gains on your investment it’s important you take a highly logical and rational approach to building your portfolio.
-Again, it really is just as boring as it sounds, so you will have to find a way of getting your excitement outside of the markets (take up cross-stitching or get into BDSM, I really don’t care!).
+Again, it really is just as boring as it sounds, so you will have to find a way of getting your excitement outside of the markets (...take up cross-stitching, pole fitness, or give some classic French pastry baking a whirl).

 A macro economic picture is an essential starting block and you can start by looking at global interest rates, alongside monetary and fiscal policies.
 The reason this information is so crucial to your investing is because if for instance, interest rates are low, then you might assume that stock prices generally, are rising.
 This is because businesses as a whole tend to borrow huge sums of money, and the more a company is borrowing, investing and growing, then the more likely you are to see its stock value rise in the market.
 In addition, investors are likely to have a higher percentage of their portfolio tied-up in stocks if interest rates are very low because of the greater returns they can achieve through speculating in this fashion